microsoft/RTW-Rapid-Screening/Packages/Power-Platform/README.md

 With the CLI installed, you'll need to connect to the Microsoft Dataverse environment where you created your blank portal and upload content by following these steps:

+1. Download the [`Rapid-Screening-Portal.zip`](https://github.com/microsoft/RTW-Rapid-Screening/raw/PortalV1/Packages/Power-Platform/Rapid-Screening-Portal.zip) and unzip it to a local folder.

 1. From the command-line, enter the following command, making sure to replace `https://yourenvironment.crm.dynamics.com` with your Dataverse environment URL:

     ```powershell